VinnyE/linked-blog-starter-md/publish/Storyworthy-Chapter2-What is a Story?.md

 ---
-title: "Storyworthy–Chapter 2–What is a Story?"
+title: "Storyworthy-Chapter2-What is a Story?"
 created: 2023-06-15
 ---